Watch Polo, Buenos Aires

 November & December are the best months to watch.
 I was lucky enough to see the final in December.

 Tickets only need to be purchased in advance for the final, but they can be bought outside for a high price.

 Argentinian players are the main exponents of this sport, that was brought here in 1877.

 If you visit Argentina in November or December, you can enjoy the Argentine Open.
 Like Wimbledon in tennis, it is the most important tournament in the world, as the collective level of players is not seen anywhere else.

 In Buenos Aires you can watch the world's best polo players.
 This sport has a great tradition in Argentina and is mainly viewed and played by the wealthy people.
 There are playgrounds in Palermo.
 If you don't mind going a little further outside, go to the Hurlingham Polo Club.
 Tournaments take place regularly.

-Enjoy an unforgettable Argentine Asado (barbeque) with select Argentine beef and Argentine wine.
+For lunch, enjoy an unforgettable Argentine Asado (barbeque) with select Argentine beef and Argentine wine.

 Equipment: Bring comfortable clothes, comfortable shoes and your camara of course!

 Guapa Polo offers personalised polo days out in the Argentine countryside for visitors of all horse-riding abilities, including those who've never ridden before.
 You'll learn the basics of the famous Argentinian game, with top, extremely well-trained polo horses, alongside an Anglo-Argentine couple that'll make you feel at home at the gorgeous, working estancia.
 Transfers and a delicious, quality asado (bbq) and wine are included in the day out.
 If you're looking for a truly authentic Argentine polo experience, this is it.
 Check out: guapapolo.com.ar